spakin/SimpInkScr/README.md

 Copyright © 2021 Scott Pakin

 All code is licensed under the GNU General Public License version 3.
-See [the `LICENSE` file](LICENSE) for details.
+See [the license file](LICENSE) for details.

 Author
 ------